 I am a designer with an interest in the relationship between film and architecture.
 I believe cinema and architecture are disciplines that are closely related on a symbolical, syntactical and aesthetical level.
-The richness of the conceptual and formal parallels between them, the shared ideological debates in which they have been entangled and the way they mutually influence each other in both theory and practice have always fascinated me and repeatedly surfaced throughout my work.
-Moreover, I believe that despite of the indisputable connection between these two disciplines, there is yet much more to be explored in terms of how they could collaborate.
+The richness of the conceptual and formal parallels between them, the shared ideological debates in which they have long been entangled and the way they mutually influence each other in both theory and practice have always fascinated me and repeatedly surfaced throughout my work.

 September 2013 - June 2014, Manchester School of Architecture, Manchester, UK